 In the EU project REFRESH (Resource Efficient Food and dRink for the Entire Supply cHain) Stephanie led the work to develop and implement a communication strategy on food waste prevention and formulated EU policy recommendations to reduce food waste and the need for an EU food policy.

-As part of her work on transition processes towards more sustainable societies Stephanie Wunder also leads the project From Nishe to mainstream – How to spread sustainable practices, which developed an evaluation system to highlight the contribution of civil society initiatives towards sustainability and sustainability transformations.
+As part of her work on transition processes towards more sustainable societies Stephanie Wunder also led the project "From Nishe to mainstream – How to spread sustainable practices", which developed an evaluation system to highlight the contribution of civil society initiatives towards sustainability and sustainability transformations.

 Prior to her employment at Ecologic Institute, Stephanie Wunder worked in the Department for Landscape Planning and Environmental Impact Assessment at Technische Universität Berlin (TU Berlin, Germany).
 In 2006, she spent half a year in Brussels (Belgium) with the European Commission (EC) in the German and Austrian Rural Development Division of the Directorate General Agriculture.

 Stephanie Wunder earned a degree in landscape planning from TU Berlin with a focus on environmental policy.
-She graduated with distinction.